Workplace Bullying: How to create a bully-free culture in your business

 Mention the word bullying and people are immediately transported back to their school days.
 However, bullying can affect different ages and environments and isn’t just restricted to the classroom.
 Bullying in the workplace is far more commonplace than you may think.

-With Mental Health Week taking place in May, it’s an opportune time to discuss workplace bullying.
 According to Royal & Sun Alliance, the largest commercial insurance company in the UK, the cost to British business due to absenteeism, lost productivity and staff turnover is almost £18 billion a year.
 Employers have a responsibility to create a safe and positive work environment for their teams.
 There are steps you can take as a business owner to ensure that bullying and harassment don’t get a chance to prosper in your workplace.

 What is workplace bullying?